 Ganache topping

-This adds a layer of soft, deep chocolate flavor, which is essential for the overall flavor.
+This adds a layer of chocolate flavor that is amazing if you want more of it.
 You can omit it, but it complements the oat bars well.

 Type of oats

-The bars will be sweeter and the flavor different.
-If you never tried chocolate and dulce de leche together, you're in for a real treat!
+- Dulce de leche: the bars will be sweeter, and the flavor different.
+If you've never tried chocolate and dulce de leche together, you're in for a real treat!
+You can buy dulce de leche repostero Vacalin online.

 Related recipes you might like: